oalcabes/ValRE/README.md

 Assumptions/Simplifications
 ===========================
-please be aware of all assumptions and simplifications ValRE makes before running the code so you do not get unclear or incorrect output.
+please be aware of all assumptions and simplifications ValRE makes before running the code so you do not get unclear or incorrect reports.
 - all output files have some string of the date in them in the forms: YYYY-MM-DD or YYYY_MM_DD
 - model file start and date times are the model's PREDICTION WINDOW.
 That is, the model is predicting an all clear for that given time period
-  **note: if model start and end times are the same, that is the same as saying there has not been a prediction
+  **note: if model start and end times are the same, that is the same as saying there has not been a prediction**
 - all output files are in the JSON form created by the CCMC (this example format can be found in ref_files/example_sepscoreboard_json_file_v20190228.json - however, please do not move/alter this file from its current directory as
-  ValRE or one of the other functions may need to read it in.
-If you need to use it please just copy it)
+  ValRE or one of the functions in the gen_output module may need to read it in.
+If you need to move it please create a copy)
 - there is one observation file per event
 - all JSON files present in given output directories (and all subdirectories) are to be used for validation (if there are files you don't want to use for validation, put them in a different folder)
-- when extracting forecast values for peak flux or probability, if a threshold is crossed, ValRE will use the first probability or flux value that crosses the threshold as opposed to the highest value for mean percent error and mean absolute percent error calculations, as well as for plotting purposes. if no threshold is crossed, ValRE will use the highest probability or flux value forecasted for a given event.
+- when extracting forecast values for peak flux or probability, if a threshold is crossed, ValRE will use the first probability or flux value that crosses the threshold as opposed to the highest value for mean percent error and mean absolute percent error calculations, as well as for plotting purposes.
+If no threshold is crossed, ValRE will use the highest probability or flux value forecasted for a given event.
 - ValRE will only use flux and probability thresholds given in the configuration file.
 If your model output has a different threshold
   than that given in the configuration file, ValRE will not read it or use it.